-Appendix Li Questions to consider when i drining transition services Questions to Consider When Planning Transition Services Will your child be connected to appropriate adult services by the time they turn 18?
+C Questions to Consider When Planning Transition Services Will your child be connected to appropriate adult services by the time they turn 18?
 Which services will be needed for stabilization?
-Will your child need a case manager and will he/she be eligible for one in the adult system? ice.
-Which services will be needed for recovery?
+Will your child need a case manager and will he/she be eligible for one in the adult system? ices Which services will be needed for recovery?
 Clinical Services Which support services will be needed to enable your child to transition successfully?
 Will your family need access to day care, parent training or domestic violence services?
 Where will your child live? (e.g. at home, at school, in public group housing with supports, in private housing away from home) Will the housing be safe, affordable, adequate and dependable?
 Housing Will your child be able to live on his/her own or does he/she need a supervised setting? 운 Will an application for community housing be needed to be completed?
 Will your child be entitled to benefits such as Supplemental Security Income? rts Will your child be self-supporting?
 Financial Supports Will a Special Needs Trust be necessary?
 Su Will an application for Public Assistance and Food Stamps be necessary?
-Transportation Will your child have the skills and resources to get around the community? (e.g. driver's license, use of public transportation and taxi services, specialized transportation needs) Will your child need to complete an application for reduced fares for public transportation?
-9 What special health concerns does your child have? ranc Will your child have access to health insurance as an adult?
-Medical/Insurance Concerns If so, will this insurance cover any inpatient mental health and chemical dependency treatment, if necessary?
-Medical/ Concerns Will your child need access to ongoing medical care and emergency medical care?
+Will your child have the skills and resources to get around the community? (e.g. driver's license, use of public transportation and taxi services, Transportation specialized transportation needs) Will your child need to complete an application for reduced fares for public transportation? e What special health concerns does your child have? ran Will your child have access to health insurance as an adult? nsu If so, will this insurance cover any inpatient mental health and chemical cal/l dependency treatment, if necessary?
+Medical/Insurance Concerns Will your child need access to ongoing medical care and emergency medical care?

-Will your child need to complete an application for Medicaid insurance? tion Will your child have a job in the community or will your child attend a college or trade school? or uca Will your child have the necessary skills to pursue his/her choice of career nd/ Ed or college? ıt aı ary Will your child need independent living skills training?
-Employment and/or Postsecondary Education Will your child need supports or accommodations to succeed at work or at college? plo Will your child need to complete an application for Vocational and Po Educational Services for Individuals with Disabilities (VESID) services?
-Will your child have the skills necessary to develop positive social interactions? lal, Will your child need to develop effective communication skills with family sor members?
-Social, Personal, Recreational Will your child have access to telephone, voicemail and e-mail?
-How will your child spend his/her free time?
-Soc Will your child have hobbies, interests or belong to social groups?
-Will your child be able to advocate for himself/herself or does he/she need α training to develop self-advocacy skills?
-Shi Will your child need to obtain benefits, treatment, and reasonable lian I ard accommodations at work or at school that he/she is entitled to receive? ng G Will your child be capable of decision-making or is there a need to pu establish legal guardianship?
-If so, call the Commission on Quality of Care , a for a guardianship packet at 1-800-624-4143. )ca(Will your family need to do any estate planning to reflect the unique needs Advocacy and Guardianship of your child? ⋖ Will your child know how to access the legal system if necessary?
+Will your child need to complete an application for Medicaid insurance? viiii your clinia need to complete an application for intedicala insurance; tion Will your child have a job in the community or will your child attend a college or trade school? /or uca Will your child have the necessary skills to pursue his/her choice of career nd, or college? nt a lary Will your child need independent living skills training?
+Employment and/or Postsecondary Education Will your child need supports or accommodations to succeed at work or at college? nplo Will your child need to complete an application for Vocational and ш ч Educational Services for Individuals with Disabilities (VESID) services?
+Will your child have the skills necessary to develop positive social interactions?
+Social, Personal, Recreational Will your child need to develop effective communication skills with family Social, Perso Recreational members? ıl, P eati Will your child have access to telephone, voicemail and e-mail? ocia How will your child spend his/her free time?
+N E Will your child have hobbies, interests or belong to social groups?
+Advocacy and Guardianship Will your child be able to advocate for himself/herself or does he/she need training to develop self-advocacy skills?
+Will your child need to obtain benefits, treatment, and reasonable accommodations at work or at school that he/she is entitled to receive?
+Will your child be capable of decision-making or is there a need to establish legal guardianship?
+If so, call the Commission on Quality of Care for a guardianship packet at 1-800-624-4143.
+Will your family need to do any estate planning to reflect the unique needs of your child?
+Will your child know how to access the legal system if necessary? will your crillow flow to access the legal system if hecessary?